 On May 30, 2022, the company entered into a loan facility agreement for \$40,000 with HDV (the "Digital Ventures \$40M Facility").
 The Digital Ventures \$40M Facility is available to fund approved investments consistent with the strategy of HDV.
 Concurrently, the company entered into a loan facility for \$1,000 with Obashe Trust ("Obashe"), a company domiciled in the United States (the "Digital Ventures \$1M Facility").
 Obashe is the sole limited partner of HDV.
 The Digital Ventures \$1M Facility is available to fund Obashe's limited partnership commitment to HDV pro rata with the investments made with funds drawn on the Digital Ventures \$40M Facility.
 The facilities provide the company with the opportunity to include early-stage growth investments in its Portfolio Investments.
-As at March 31, 2024, drawdowns of \$21,003 were funded for the Digital Ventures \$40M Facility and drawdowns of \$487 were funded for the Digital Ventures \$1M Facility.
+As at June 30, 2024, drawdowns of \$23,352 were funded for the Digital Ventures \$40M Facility and drawdowns of \$487 were funded for the Digital Ventures \$1M Facility.

-The funds were used by HDV to invest in Paymob, a merchant acquirer offering a diversified product suite of payment solutions in Egypt and the Middle East; Nomba, a financial services provider with a goal of making fintech services accessible and affordable for all Africans through services including cash in/cash out, funds transfers and bill payments through digital and physical channels; and Conduit, a company enabling businesses in emerging markets to access financial products built on blockchain technology.
+The funds were used by HDV to invest in Paymob, a merchant acquirer offering a diversified product suite of payment solutions in Egypt and the Middle East; Nomba, a financial services provider with a goal of making fintech services accessible and affordable for all Africans through services including cash in/cash out, funds transfers and bill payments through digital and physical channels; Conduit, a company enabling businesses in emerging markets to access financial products built on blockchain technology; and Moment, a company offering integrated payments and other financial services to businesses and consumers.

 The Digital Ventures \$40M Facility bore interest at a rate of 8% per annum, accrued and capitalized quarterly, was unsecured and matured on May 30, 2023.
 Effective June 1, 2023, the Digital Ventures \$40M Facility was amended to extend the maturity date to June 1, 2024.
+Effective May 31, 2024, the Digital Ventures \$40M Facility was further amended to extend the maturity date to May 31, 2025.
 All other terms of the facility remain unchanged.
 Upon maturity of the Digital Ventures \$40M Facility, the company expects to become a limited partner of HDV.